python/cpython/Doc/library/importlib.rst

    :exc:`ValueError` is raised).
 Otherwise a search using :attr:`sys.meta_path` is done. ``None`` is returned if no loader is found.

-   A dotted name does not have its parent's implicitly imported.
-If that is desired (although not nessarily required to find the loader, it will most likely be needed if the loader actually is used to load the module), then you will have to import the packages containing the module prior to calling this function.
+   A dotted name does not have its parent's implicitly imported as that requires loading them and that may not be desired.
+To properly import a submodule you will need to import all parent packages of the submodule and use the correct argument to *path*.

 .. function:: invalidate_caches()